jbarndt/fcbh-dataset-io/README.md

 The text is prepared by using multilingual word embedding.
 There are a few possible solutions to Facebook's MUSE, Google's mBERT, Google's Universal Sentence Encoder (USE), or Byte Pair Encoding (BPE) and Sentence Piece.

 FastText from Facebook research is used to create a word encoding of all of the available text in each language to be processed.
 BERT and Word2Vect are two other tools that could also be used.
-Using a lexicon that provides equivant meanings in each language, and other languages, these language encodings are uaed to create a single multilingual encoding that will be used for both languages.
+Using a lexicon that provides equivalent meanings in each language, and other languages, these language encodings are used to create a single multilingual encoding that will be used for both languages.

 The MFCC data for each word, and the corresponding multilingual word encoding of both the language and the source language are used to create a tensor as a timeseries with the corresponding MFCC, target language encoding, and if possible, source language encoding in the same sample.